 For students planning to major in any one of the majors offered by the School of Health, Physical Education and Sport Sciences, the School recognizes the goals and objectives of each major, explores the body of knowledge, and provides a foundation for students preparing to work and/or pursue graduate study in areas related to the major.
-Majors are offered in community health promotion, exercise science, physical activity and recreation administration, pre-athletic training, pre-physical therapy and sport management.
+Majors are offered in community health promotion, exercise science, physical activity and recreation administration, pre-athletic training and pre-physical therapy/pre-allied health.
 Academic minors are designed to supplement any academic major.
-Minors are offered in athletic coaching, family studies, health coaching and health promotion, nutrition, recreation and sports medicine.
-Additional study is recommended beyond the minimum credits and required courses for each major and minor including HPE 050, HPE 070X, special topic seminars, and honors courses.
+Minors are offered in athletic coaching, family studies, health coaching and health promotion, nutrition, and sports medicine.
+Additional study is recommended beyond the minimum credits and required courses for each major and minor including HPE 295, HPE 395, HPE 495, HPE 070X, special topic seminars, and honors courses.